1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Schatzki's ring?

-Diagnosis typically involves a barium swallow X-ray and an upper endoscopy (EGD) to visualize the ring directly.
+To be able to visualize the ring directly, a barium swallow X-ray and an upper endoscopy (EGD) are generally ordered to diagnose the ring.

 Which treatment is best?